Manuel Antonio

 Adventure and serenity in equal measure

 Nestled within the vibrant embrace of Costa Rica's natural wonders, Manuel Antonio stands as a gifted haven of abundant beauty.
 Renowned for its lush forests, picturesque landscapes, and playful inhabitants like the swinging monkeys, this destination beckons to all who seek adventure and serenity in equal measure.
-With its Pacific blue waters lapping against verdant hillsides cloaked in jungle greenery, Manuel Antonio offers an enchanting backdrop for every outdoor enthusiast's dream.
+Its Pacific blue waters lapping against verdant hillsides cloaked in jungle greenery, Manuel Antonio offers an enchanting backdrop for every outdoor enthusiast's dream.
 Whether you're drawn to hiking through emerald forests, casting lines in crystal-clear streams, or navigating thrilling white-water rapids, this coastal gem promises an unforgettable journey into the heart of nature's splendor.

 Aerial view of a beach and islands in Manuel Antonio National Park near Los Altos Resort